janieblas/STM32F4-Bare-Metal-Guide/000_SETUP_ENVIRONMENT/README.md

 ./toolchain_setup.sh
 ```

+>.[!NOTE]
-NOTE: By default I use version 13.3 of the ARM toolchain, you can change the version within the script.
+>By default I use version 13.3 of the ARM toolchain, you can change the version within the script.

 -----------------------------------------------------------------------------------------